Data-ScienceHub/gpce-covid/README.md

 ### Google Colab

-A training notebook run on colab is shared [here](https://colab.research.google.com/drive/1yhI1PesOXYlB6iYXHre9zXMks1a4P6U2?usp=sharing).
-Feel free to copy and run on your colab and let me know if there are any issues.

 If you are running on **Google colab**, most libraries are already installed there.
 You'll only have to install the pytorch forecasting and lightning module.
-Uncomment the installation commands in the code or set `running_on_colab` to `True` in the code.
-Upload the TFT-pytorch folder in your drive and set that path in the notebook colab section.
+Add the following installation commands in the code.
+Upload the TFT-pytorch folder in your drive and set that filepaths accordingly.

 ```python
 !pip install pytorch_lightning
 !pip install pytorch_forecasting
 ```

 If you want to run the data preparation notebook, upload the [CovidMay17-2022](../dataset_raw/CovidMay17-2022/) folder too.
-Modify the path accordingly in the notebook.
+Modify the paths accordingly in the notebook.

 ## Features